Morphological filters

 # %%

-# Perform [erosion](https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.erosion) and [dilation](https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.dilation) using defaults
+# Perform [erosion](https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.erosion) and [dilation](https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.dilation) using default setting

 #